bioinformatics-core-shared-training/crukci-cluster-transition/README.md

 - A **text editor** -- download [Atom](https://atom.io/) if you do not have one already
 - A **web browser** to access [this page](https://github.com/bioinformatics-core-shared-training/crukci-cluster-transition)

+and the ability to **submit jobs onto the cluster**, please check if you can by following instructions on [Can I submit jobs onto the cluster?](can-i-submit-jobs.md) before doing sessions 3 & 4.

 ## Where to start?

 - [Session 1: Shell](session1-shell.md)